bhartiy/learnsellacious/pages/31.languages/04.managing-translations/docs.md

 2. In the third column submit the translation of the key and press enter or change the row.
 3. You can check your translation in frontend/backend now.

+---

+**Importing translations from Excel:**
+Importing translation from excel is the quickest way to translate your site.
+1. To translate a specific extension/module/plugin/component easier, you can filter them from the filters and export it.
+We'll check the module latest product module.
+2. You get .xlxs file, and you can put your translation in the third column or in the column which has the name of your language.
+3. Import the exported .xlxs file.
+4. You can check your translation in frontend/backend now.